FigmaAI/KleverDesktop/README.md

 3. **Permission Errors**
    - macOS: Grant permissions in System Preferences > Security & Privacy
    - Windows: Run as administrator if needed

+4. **Chrome Browser Issues**
+   - Error message: "Chrome browser check failed.
+Google Chrome is required."
+   - Solution: Install Google Chrome (see Chrome Browser Setup section)
+   - Make sure Chrome is not running in the background when starting KleverDesktop
+   - If Chrome is installed but not detected, try reinstalling Chrome
+   - On Windows, ensure Chrome is installed for all users or the current user

+5. **Java Environment Issues**
+   - Error message: "Java environment check failed.
+Minimum Java 17 required."
+   - Solution: Install Java 17 or later (see Java Environment Setup section)
+   - Windows: After installing Java, you may need to restart your computer
+   - macOS: Ensure Java is properly installed with `java -version` command
+   - If you have multiple Java versions installed, ensure Java 17+ is the default

+6. **ChromeDriver Issues**
+   - If you see errors related to ChromeDriver, try:
+     - Updating Chrome to the latest version
+     - Clearing the KleverDesktop cache folder (located at `~/.kleverdesktop/webdriver`)
+     - Reinstalling KleverDesktop

 ## Help Us Improve
 We value your feedback!
 Please share your experience and report any issues: